ignaspangonis/chatter/README.md

 - [ ] Implement authentication and authorization
 - [ ] Implement admin functionality
+- [ ] Make user and room validation more robust
 - [ ] Migrate to `pnpm` or `bun`
 - [ ] Migrate to `nextjs` or other framework